Oneflow-Inc/libai/docs/source/tutorials/Distributed Configuration.md

 #### **Data Parallel + Pipeline Parallel for 2D Parallel Training on 8 GPUs**

 In this example, 8 GPUs will be splitted into **2 groups**, each group contains **4 GPUs**, and the input data will be splitted into 2 parts by chunking in the batch dimension for data parallel training.
-And each group contains **4 stages**, different layers in the model will be put on different stages automatically for pipeline parallel training.
+The model is replicated between **2 data parellel groups**, and each group contains **4 stages**, different layers in the model will be put on different stages automatically for pipeline parallel training.
 ```python
 from .common.train import train
 ...